Accelerated aging in adults linked to depression/anxiety.

 The researchers analyzed the UK Biobank data for three overlapping groups of participants with whom Gao and corresponding senior author Daniel Belsky, PhD, associate professor of epidemiology at Columbia Mailman School of Public Health, followed up to provide information on their lifestyle and health, and provide biological samples.

-People with incident depression/anxiety experienced higher incidence of chronic conditions over follow-up as compared to those who did not have incident depression/anxiety (for diabetes, 6 percent vs. 3 percent; for cardiovascular diseases, 12 percent vs. 6 percent; and for cancers, 11 percent vs. 8 percent.
+Individuals who experienced incident depression/anxiety had a higher incidence of chronic conditions over the follow-up period compared to those who did not develop depression/anxiety.
+For diabetes, the incidence was 6 percent among individuals with incident depression/anxiety versus 3 percent among those without; for cardiovascular diseases, the incidence was 12 percent versus 6 percent, respectively; and for cancers, the incidence was 11 percent versus 8 percent, respectively.

-“We all age at the same rate in chronological terms.
-But from a biological perspective, some of us age faster than others, developing chronic disease and disability much earlier and living shorter, sicker lives,” said Belsky, who is also a member of the Butler Columbia Aging Center at Columbia University.
-“We now have measurement tools that can quantify differences between chronological and biological age.
-In this study, we used two of these measurement tools to study the connection between aging and mental health.
+Daniel Belsky, the corresponding senior author of the study and an associate professor of epidemiology at Columbia Mailman School of Public Health, explains that while we all age at the same rate in chronological terms, our biological age can vary greatly.
+Some individuals may age faster than others, experiencing chronic diseases and disability earlier in life and having shorter, less healthy lifespans.
+Belsky emphasizes the importance of using measurement tools to quantify differences between chronological and biological age, and in this study, the research team used two of these measurement tools to investigate the relationship between aging and mental health.

-“Findings suggest future directions for depression/anxiety risk assessment in older adults as well as the potential for therapies that target the biology of aging to contribute to the prevention of later-life depression/anxiety.”
+The results indicate potential avenues for assessing the risk of depression and anxiety in older adults and suggest that therapies that aim to address the biology of aging may play a role in preventing these conditions later in life.

-Co-authors are Tong Geng, Peking University Sixth Hospital, Peking University Institute of Mental Health; Meijie Jiang, Ninghao Huang, and Tao Huang, School of Public Health, Peking University, China; and Yinan Zheng, Feinberg School of Medicine, Northwestern University, Chicago.
+The other co-authors of the study are Tong Geng from Peking University Sixth Hospital and Peking University Institute of Mental Health, Meijie Jiang, Ninghao Huang, and Tao Huang from the School of Public Health at Peking University, China, and Yinan Zheng from the Feinberg School of Medicine at Northwestern University in Chicago.

 The study is supported by National Natural Science Foundation of China (82173499); China CDC Key Laboratory of Environment and Population Health, and Canadian Institute for Advanced Research CBD Network.